farisachugthai/utilities/README.rst

     python3 setup.py build && python3 -m pip install -U -e .

-* After which point, the only necessary step will be ensuring that the scripts in sh/ are in ``$PATH``.
+* After which point, the only necessary step will be ensuring that the scripts in `sh/`_ are in your environment variable :envvar:`$PATH`.

+.. _sh: ./sh

 .. code-block:: sh